CyVerse-learning-materials/dnasubway_guide/step8.rst

         *"ubiome-test-data"* dataset:

-         navigate to:
+        Navigate to:
         Shared Data > SEPA_microbiome_2016 > **ubiome-test-data**

         Select all 11 fastq files (they are compressed and will have the fastq.gz file extension).
 Then click :guilabel:`&Add selected files` or :guilabel:`&Add all files in this directory` (only files with a .fastq.gz extension will be added).

   5. Click the "add data" link to add the sequencing data to your project.
 Close the "Manage data" window, or repeat this step as appropriate until all your